DETAILED ACTION

 Independent claim 11 recites a method comprising the following:

-processing the feature labeled data and obtaining sets of scores that predict future shrink events at the store in intervals of time over a given period, wherein each score is associated with a certain feature or a certain combination of features, and wherein each score is associated with one or more prescriptive actions to take to avoid a corresponding future shrink event; and
+current feature labeled data associated the store for a current interval of time and obtaining sets of scores that predict future shrink events at the store in intervals of time over a given period, wherein each score is associated with a certain feature or a certain combination of features, and wherein each score is associated with one or more prescriptive actions to take to avoid a corresponding future shrink event; and

 These steps are directed to predicting risk associated with retail shrink, which amounts to certain methods of organizing human activity which includes functions relating to interpersonal and intrapersonal activities, such as managing relationships or transactions between people, social activities, and human behavior; (MPEP § 2106.04(a)(2)(II)(C) citing the abstract idea grouping for methods of organizing human activity for managing personal behavior or relationships or interactions between people).